johnb432/Weapons-Balance-RHS/README.md

         - 50Rnd RHS MG42 belts from 0.81kg to 1.41kg
         - All (4x) 30Rnd RHS 5.45 2x mags from 0.59kg to 0.41kg (it's only cosmetic)
         - Both 20Rnd RHS 5.56 2x mags from 0.42kg to 0.28kg (it's only cosmetic)
-    - PO:
-        - 10Rnd PO .303 Lee Enfield from 0.54kg to 0.27kg

 - Models/Icons/Names:
     - RHS:
-        - Added model of 24Rnd 7.5 Stgw mag
-        - Changed model of 30Rnd 7.62 FAL mags
         - Changed icon of Sa vz 58 tracer mag

-    - PO
-        - Changes names of "Flecktarn" uniforms (had a minor typo in them)